 We think this myth of pit bulls being unrecognizable actually stems from a misunderstanding surrounding what a pit bull really is.
 Many people think that pit bulls are a specific breed, but the term “pit bull” is actually an umbrella term that encapsulates several dog breeds that are often called bully breeds.
 Examples of these breeds include the American Pit Bull Terrier, the Staffordshire Bull Terrier, the Bull Terrier, and the Cane Corso.
 There are also a large number of mutts that likely have pit bull DNA included in their mix, but it may not be obvious.
 It’s very possible you could rescue a sweet mutt that is descended from a bully breed and never know unless you decided to DNA test your dog.

 Pit bulls are more dangerous than other dogs.

 While some studies have presented reliable data that suggests pit bulls bite and attack more frequently than other dogs, other reputable studies have contradicted this finding by determining that a dog’s breed doesn’t determine its propensity for aggression and that pit bulls are not significantly more aggressive than other dogs.
 Any dog, including beloved golden retrievers and lap dogs can bite if provoked by the right circumstances.
-That said, an attacking pit bull can cause a lot of damage due to his size, strength, and determination.
-Pit bulls also have an incredibly strong jaw that allows them to clamp down on their target, leading many victims of attacks to say the dog would not let go.
+That said, pit bull attacks can cause a lot of damage due to their size, strength, and determination.
+Pit bulls also have an incredibly strong jaw that allows them to clamp down on their target, leading many victims of pit bull bites to say the dog would not let go.
 Therefore, pit bulls attacks may be reported more often because victims are more severely injured and need medical help.
 Meanwhile, if a tiny chihuahua attacked, the dog is too small to cause a lot of damage and any injuries could likely be addressed at home.